 There are many folk tales and popular stories about Zhen Wu and many references to him throughout Chinese literature.

-In this picture Zhen Wu flies through the night sky on the back of a Turtle and holds a mystically enhanced sword in his right hand.
+In this picture, Zhen Wu flies through the night sky on the back of a turtle and holds a mystically enhanced sword in his right hand.
 This weapon is said to have belonged to Lu Dongbin, one of the Eight Immortals.
-The legend says that he borrowed the sword from Lu Dongbin to subdue a powerful demon, and after being successful, he refused to bring it back after witnessing the great power of the sword.
-The sword itself would magically return to its owner if Zhen Wu released it, so he always holds this sword tightly, and never lets it go.
+The legend says that he borrowed the sword from Lu Dongbin to subdue a powerful demon, and after being successful, he refused to bring it back having witnessed the great power of the sword.
+The sword itself would magically return to its owner if Zhen Wu released it.
+So he always holds this sword tightly and never lets it go.

-The sword is surrounded by lightning and one of the many attributes that Zhen Wu was ascribed was the Head of the Thunder Department in Heaven.
-In Chinese martial arts there is an explosive way of striking called Fa jin (an explosive release of internal power).
-This striking method in ancient text was metaphorically expressed as being sudden and explosive like thunder.
-For more information about Fa Jin please see The Training Manual of The College of Chinese Martial Arts
+The sword is surrounded by lightning.
+One of the many attributes that Zhen Wu was ascribed was being the Head of the Thunder Department in Heaven.
+In Chinese martial arts, there is an explosive way of striking called Fa Jin (an explosive release of internal power).
+This striking method was metaphorically expressed in ancient text as being sudden and explosive like thunder.
+For more information about Fa Jin please see The Training Manual of The College of Chinese Martial Arts.

-Zhen Wu as a martial god was said to have aided the emperor in battle to gain the throne and also cured him from a serious illness.
-In thanks for this the Ming Emperor, six hundred years ago, decreed that 300,000 craftsmen were sent to build temples to Zhen Wu all over Wudang mountain.
+Zhen Wu, as the god of martial arts, was said to have aided the emperor in battle to gain the throne and also cured him of a serious illness.
+In thanks for this, the Ming Emperor, 600 years ago, decreed that 300,000 craftsmen were sent to build temples to Zhen Wu all over Wu Tang mountain.
 They were there for over 10 years and built the most incredible Taoist center in the world.
-This monumental work added to the already existing Taoist temples that were built during the Tang Dynasty 1300 years ago.
+This monumental work added to the already existing Taoist temples that were built during the Tang Dynasty 1,300 years ago.

-So as well as being a god of war Zhen Wu was also connected with healing, he healed the emperor, and interestingly the area of Wudang Mountain has 600 of the 1,900 medicinal herbs recorded in Compendium of Materia Medica compiled by the Ming Dynasty scientist Li Shizhen.
+So as well as being a god of war, Zhen Wu was also connected with healing.
+He healed the emperor, and interestingly, the area of Wu Tang Mountain has 600 of the 1,900 medicinal herbs recorded in Compendium of Materia Medica compiled by the Ming Dynasty scientist Li Shizhen.

-So Wudang mountain is a Taoist spiritual center with the most beautiful temples and walkways.
-It is dedicated to Zhen Wu God of the martial arts, so it would make sense for Chang Sang Fen to stay in this location whilst he worked on further developing his internal martial arts style which later evolved into the Tai Chi Chuan that we have today.
+So Wu Tang mountain is a Taoist spiritual centre with the most beautiful temples and walkways.
+It is dedicated to Zhen Wu, God of the martial arts.
+It would make sense for Chang Sang Fen to stay in this location whilst he worked on further developing his internal martial arts style which later evolved into the Tai Chi Chuan that we have today.

-I made a pilgrimage to the Temple of Zhen Wu, the Mysterious/Dark Warrior, on top of Wudang/Wutang Mountain in China in 2005.
-This experience is recounted in The Journal of The College of Chinese Martial Arts -Volume 5 May 2010
+I made a pilgrimage to the Temple of Zhen Wu, the Mysterious/Dark Warrior, on top of Wu Tang Mountain in China in 2005.
+This experience is recounted in The Journal of The College of Chinese Martial Arts -Volume 5 May 2010.

 Purple Cloud Temple

-A wall carving says that Chang Sang Fen created the Wudang Style Martial Arts based on the principles of the interaction of Yin and Yang and that by working with ones internal chi energy one can become immortal.
+A wall carving on the Lang Mei Temple says that Chang Sang Fen created the Wu Tang Style Martial Arts based on the principles of the interaction of Yin and Yang and that by working with one’s internal chi energy, one can become immortal.

-The Golden Temple right on the very top of Wudang mountain.
+The Golden Temple is on the very top of Wu Tang mountain and is the high point of one’s visit to Wu Tang mountain.